 As BBC Editor Music, Radio and Events for BBC Scotland.
 She was responsible for music output and large events and cross-platform content e.g. The Commonwealth Games, BBC Biggest Weekend, The Quay Sessions, Another Country, Travelling Folk, Get it On, BBC at the Quay and many more.

 Sharon has led BBC Scotland’s Music Day output with several ambitious programmes including concerts at the Barrowland with Travis and Texas and the BBC SSO.
 She also launched and curated the BBC Scotland Singer/Songwriter inaugural award in 2019.
 As the BBC Project Executive for the Commonwealth Games 2014 she was responsible for content across radio, television and online on all genres of programming, working closely with internal and external partners and stakeholders.
-As Project Director of the 17 day Cultural Festival, BBC at the Quay, that accompanied the BBC sporting coverage of the Games, Sharon curated a programme of music, speech, comedy, sport and events that engaged all ages.
+As Project Director of the 17-day Cultural Festival, BBC at the Quay, that accompanied the BBC sporting coverage of the Games, Sharon curated a programme of music, speech, comedy, sport and events that engaged all ages.

 Prior to this role, she led BBC Scotland’s Olympic editorial proposition including the Olympic Torch coverage in Scotland and put in place the structures for delivery of the Commonwealth Games.
 She has worked in radio for many years producing content for many networks and launching a new digital music station.
-As Managing Editor of BBC Radio Scotland responsible for the day to day management of the station, during that period she implemented the change programme for radio when BBC Scotland moved to its new headquarters at Pacific Quay.
+As Managing Editor of BBC Radio Scotland responsible for the day-to-day management of the station, during that period she implemented the change programme for radio when BBC Scotland moved to its new headquarters at Pacific Quay.

-A passionate ambassador for nurturing talent, Sharon is also Vice Chair of the Scottish Music Industry Association (SMIA) and has been involved with several charities including Music For All and Learn to Play ’21.
+Sharon is Convenor of the People and Culture Committee at the Royal Scottish Conservatoire and has held several director roles and been involved with charities including Music For All and Learn to Play ’21.